oneapi-src/level-zero-spec/include/tools/PROG.md

 system, the tool would debug each device independently.
 The APIs further operate in the context of a single host process.
-When debugging multiple host processes at the same time, the tool would debug device code submitted by each host process indepenently.
+When debugging multiple host processes at the same time, the tool would debug device code submitted by each host process independently.

 ## Attach and Detach